 Interest income is derived primarily from the investment of funds in excess of our immediate operating requirements.
-The quarter over quarter increase in interest income was attributable to higher interest and investment income yields due to market conditions and to a lesser extent higher average cash and investment balances.
+The quarter over quarter and year-todate period over period increase in interest income was attributable to higher interest and investment income yields due to market conditions and to a lesser extent higher average cash and investment balances.
 The increase in cash and investment balances resulted principally from cash provided by operating activities and proceeds received from the exercise of employee stock options.